How To Check Your Roof After An Extreme Weather Event

 Ice Dams

-Heavy snowstorms also cause roof damage.
-Ice dams are created when warm air from inside your home rises and heats the shingles.
-This causes the lower levels of the snowpack to melt and drip down to the colder areas near the edge of the roof.
+Heavy snowstorms can also cause roof damage through ice dams.
+Ice dams form when warm air inside your home rises into the attic and warms the roof surface.
+This causes snow to melt and run toward the colder roof edges, where it refreezes.